 What we do with patient information

 These instances are generally limited to where you have made a complaint to us about a service or have made an individual funding request for your care.
-Examples of teams that may have access to your information are: Continuing Care, Medicines Management and Safeguarding.
+Examples of teams that may have access to your information are: Continuing Care, Medicines Management or the Safeguarding teams.

 Why does NHS Greenwich CCG keep this information?